-The Goldberg Segalla Cybersecurity and Data Privacy Practice Group is a multidisciplinary team of attorneys working across the country to counsel, train, and defend clients in numerous industries facing all conceivable cybersecurity and data-related matters.
+The Goldberg Segalla Cybersecurity and Data Privacy practice group is a multidisciplinary team of attorneys working across the country to counsel, train, and defend clients facing all conceivable cybersecurity and data-related matters.
 With verdict-tested trial lawyers, preeminent intellectual property litigators, and leading regulatory attorneys collaborating to provide 360-degree cyber counsel, our team helps industry-leading companies, their executives and IT professionals, and their insurers to:

 - Assess and address data security risks and cyber coverage

 - Prepare for cyberattacks and data breaches

 - Protect business interests by negotiating risk transfer and indemnity provisions in technology contracts